la2050/challenge/_2021/connect/changeist.md

   doing and feeling in that moment.
 This approach provides us with data on the quality of program implementation and how youth are experiencing and interacting with program components.
-Approximately how many people will be directly impacted by this proposal?: '300' Approximately how many people will be indirectly impacted by this proposal?: '5000' Please describe the broader impact of your proposal.: > We are one of nearly 60 other AmeriCorps State programs operating in California and are the only program model that uses service as a strategy to grow civic engagement among youth.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '300' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '5000' Describe how Los Angeles County will be different if your work is successful.: > We are one of nearly 60 other AmeriCorps State programs operating in California and are the only program model that uses service as a strategy to grow civic engagement among youth.
 Over the course of the year, we connect